How to be a better parent

 And to be honest, I didn’t think that it was particularly a time to be focused on me.
 I thought it was a time to prepare for my child to enter into the world; a world full of overpriced replica Danish furniture and Instagram worthy interior designed shelving displays.

 And while this is true (somewhat), it is equally as important a time to be thinking about me and my parenting legacy.
 To think about my vision for the future and how family fits into that.
-Because let’s be honest, once the chaos and sleeplessness of a baby sets in, the “me” time is in short supply (at least in the short to medium to long term).
+Because let’s be honest, once the chaos and sleeplessness of a baby sets in, the “me” time is in short supply (at least in the short to medium term).

 Becoming a mother was my greatest achievement, but it does not completely define me.
 And I know that to be the best version of me, not just for me but for my son too, I need to keep my career, aspirations and interests always in my sights.
 I need to be guided by my values as a person and as a mother and motivated by my ambitions.